emer/axon/README.md

 C2: v   ^                 <- cycle 2: read out value stored on C0 -- index wraps around
 ```

 Because there are so few neurons spiking at any time, it is very efficient to use a sender-based dynamic to write spikes only for senders that spiked -- this is what the `SendSpike` method does.
 However, multiple senders could be trying to write to the same place in the GBuf.
-We have a GBuf per each projection, so that means that threading can only be projection-parallel (fairly coarse-grained).
+We have a GBuf per each pathway, so that means that threading can only be pathway-parallel (fairly coarse-grained).
 For the GPU, an atomic add operation is used to aggregate to GBuf, operating with sending neuron-level parallelism.

-The first-pass reading of recv spikes happens in `PrjnGatherSpikes` at the Prjn level, and it must always operate on all neurons (dense computation).
+The first-pass reading of recv spikes happens in `PathGatherSpikes` at the Path level, and it must always operate on all neurons (dense computation).
 It iterates over recv neurons and accumulates the read-out value from GBuf based on synaptic delay, into the GValues, which grabs a GRaw value from GBuf current read position, and then does temporal integration of this value into `GSyn` which represents the synaptic conductance with exponential decay (and immediate rise -- nominally an alpha function with exponential rise but that rise time is below the 1 msec resolution).

-Finally, `NeuronGatherSpikes` iterates over all recv neurons, and gathers the GRaw and GSyn values across the RecvPrjns into the relevant Neuron-level variables: `GeRaw, GeSyn; GiRaw, GiSyn; GModRaw, GModSyn` for the three different types of projections: `ExcitatoryG`, `InhibitoryG`, and `ModulatoryG`.
+Finally, `NeuronGatherSpikes` iterates over all recv neurons, and gathers the GRaw and GSyn values across the RecvPaths into the relevant Neuron-level variables: `GeRaw, GeSyn; GiRaw, GiSyn; GModRaw, GModSyn` for the three different types of pathways: `ExcitatoryG`, `InhibitoryG`, and `ModulatoryG`.

 TODO: inhibition!

-#### GInteg: Integrate G\*Raw and G\*Syn from Recv Prjns, other G\*s
+#### GInteg: Integrate G\*Raw and G\*Syn from Recv Paths, other G\*s

-Iterates over Recv Prjns:
+Iterates over Recv Paths:
-* `GeRaw += prjn.GRaw // if excitatory`
+* `GeRaw += paths.GRaw // if excitatory`
-* `GeSyn += prjn.Gsyn`
+* `GeSyn += paths.Gsyn`
 * or Gi\* if inhibitory

 Then all the special conductances: